ohidulislamfoysal/Assignment-4-PH-Job-Tracker/README.md

 Stops event bubbling or capturing, meaning the event will no longer propagate to the parent element.
 This basically stops progression.

-**I'm not good at English, I used Google Translate for translation, so please forgive me if there are any mistakes.**